emvc/emvc-guide/content/guide/routing.md

 ### Routing

-Locomotive's router is responsible for receiving requests to your application and dispatching them to a controller's action.
+emvc's router is responsible for receiving requests to your application and dispatching them to a controller's action.
 Dispatching is based on the request's URL and HTTP method.